Online Banking & Bill Pay

-We will not authorize and pay overdrafts for the following types of transactions unless you ask us to (see below):
+We do not authorize and pay overdrafts for the following types of transactions unless you ask us to (see below):

 - ATM transactions

-We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
+We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any time of transaction.

 If we do not authorize and pay an overdraft, your transaction will be declined.

-What fees will I be charged if First Financial Credit Union pays my overdraft?
+What fees will I be charged if the Credit Union pays my overdraft?

 Under our standard overdraft practices:

-- We will charge you a fee of up to $28 each time we pay an overdraft.
+- We will charge you a fee of $28.00 each time we pay an overdraft.

-What if I want First Financial Credit Union to authorize and pay overdrafts on my ATM and everyday debit card transactions?
+What if I want the Credit Union to authorize and pay overdrafts on my ATM and one-time debit card transactions?

 Equifax Data Breach